mzattera/v4j/docs/010/index.md

 ## Pedestals

-  * 'C' e 'S' in first line of paragraphs and first letter in line.
+  * 'S' in first line of paragraphs

-  Nobody noticed, maybe because in EVA this is treated as two
+  * 'C' e 'S' in first line of paragraphs and first letter in line. -> lo aveva visto Currier come inizio riga

-	characters ('sh'), which skews the statistics.
+  * Nobody noticed, maybe because in EVA this is treated as two characters ('sh'), which skews the statistics. except for Currier who transcripes this as S Z.

-	Guarda comunque anche le differenze nelle percentuali
+	* Guarda comunque anche le differenze nelle percentuali

 # 'a' and 'o'